innosuisse-smaragd/InselBERT/README.md

    - External: Run `streamlit run streamlit_app.py` to start the app locally
    - External: Build a docker image with `docker build -t inselbertExtractor .` and run it with `docker run -p 8501:8501 inselbertExtractor`

-### Evaluation
+## Evaluation

-#### Comparison between inselBERT and MedBERT.de

-   Metric: McNemar test.

-1) Fine-tune two models each for question answering and sequence labelling
-2)

-#### (Cross-validation of question answering model)

-#### Cross-validation of sequence labelling model
+#### Evaluation of pre-trained models

-- Train k models by generating folds of training data
+- Metric: model perplexity
+    - Adapt model paths in src/further_pretraining/evaluation/exec_evaluation.py
-- Evaluate all models on the same validation data using HF evaluation
+    - Run `pdm evaluate-pretrained-models` to evaluate the pre-trained models on the evaluation data set (10 % of data).

 #### Evaluation of question answering model
-- Metric: squad_v2 (including no_answer metric)
+- Metric: squad_v2 (including no_answer metric), with bootstrap of validation dataset
-   - Bootstrap of validation data set
+    - Make sure to have a trained model in the serialized_models folder and the constants.py file set to the correct model variants
-   - run ...
+    - run `pdm evaluate-qa-model` to evaluate the question answering model

 #### Evaluation of sequence labelling model
 - Metric: seqeval
+    - Evaluation data is created during model training due to k-fold cross-validation
+    - Analyse the generated evaluation files by running the file `src/sequence_labelling_model/analyze_cross_validation.py`
-   - Make sure to have a trained model in the serialized_models folder
+    - If needed, adapt model paths directly in the file
-   - Bootstrap of validation data set
-   - run `pdm evaluate-seq-model` to evaluate the sequence labelling model
-Output:

 ## Open issues